- MA Arts Management

 You’ll cover theory, critical thinking and skills development as well as gaining practical experience.
 You’ll analyse debates in and around culture and the arts, and apply them to contemporary practice, structures, funding and participation.

 Our Arts Management course includes or offers the following modules.
-Please check the programme document (below the main image on this page) for more information on which modules are core, required or optional.
+Please check the Learning and Teaching Delivery Statement for more information on which modules are core, required or optional.

 - Arts Management in the 21st Century